rdezwart/Redemption/playable/Windows x64/README.md

 # This version is for Windows x64!
-Download this entire folder to play the game.
-A local version of Java 8 is included for compatibility.
+Download this entire folder to play the game, and make sure to have Java 8 installed.